Surfboard Baggage Size

 before leaving on your holiday

 Whether you're flying American Airlines, Delta, Hawaiian Airlines, JetBlue, Southwest, United Airlines or any others, finding out how much excess baggage charges are is important before getting your flight.
-Most airlines will require you use a surfboard travel bag
+Most airlines will require you use a surfboard bag

 to help keep your board safe.
 If you take multiple boards you may face extra charges so taking a variety of surfboard fins